DendrouLab/panpipes-tutorials/docs/ingesting_spatial_data/Ingesting_spatialdata_with_panpipes.md

 Next, in `spatial/ingestion` call `panpipes qc_spatial config` (you potentially need to activate the conda environment with `conda activate pipeline_env` first!).
 This will generate a `pipeline.log` and a `pipeline.yml` file.

 Modify the `pipeline.yml` or simply replace it with the one we provide in [tutorials](../../tutorials/ingesting_visium_data).
 Make sure to specify the correct path to the submission file.
-If you're using the [provided example yaml file](../../tutorials/ingesting_visium_data), you potentially need to add a path to the conda environment in the yaml.
+If you're using the [provided example yaml file](../../tutorials/ingesting_visium_data), you potentially need to add the path of the conda environment in the yaml.

 ### Run Panpipes